tastyhedge/tastyhedge.github.io/content/blog/how-to-calibrate-american-options-really-fast/index.md

 ---
 layout: post
-publishDate: 2024-02-08
+publishDate: 2024-02-26
-author: Oleksandr Gituliar
 title: "How-To Calibrate American Options Really Fast"
 cover: cover.png
 draft: false
 ---

-**In this post**, you will learn how to calibrate American options in C++.
-We will use modern methods and open-source tools, so the calibration process will be really fast and accessible to everyone.
+**In this post**, you will learn how to calibrate American options in C++ with modern methods and open-source tools, so that calibration will be really fast with source code open to review.

-**Source code** is located in [gituliar/tastyhedge](https://github.com/gituliar/tastyhedge) on GitHub.
-You can build and run it yourself on Linux / Windows or use it as an inspiration for your own projects. _Market data_
+**Source code** itself is located in [gituliar/tastyhedge](https://github.com/gituliar/tastyhedge) repo on GitHub, which you can build and run it on Linux or Windows.
+This repo also contains all necessary market data to reproduce discussed examples.

-**Calibration** is a process of fitting model parameters to the market data.
-The purpose of the model itself is to quantify the risks, which is an inevitable step to build advanced hedging and trading strategies.
+**Calibration** is a process of fitting parameters of the model to the market data.
+The model itself is used to quantify risks due to the market moves.
+This is an inevitable step in building advanced hedging and trading strategies.

 **Black-Scholes model** with early exercise is our main focus.
 It's suitable for pricing equity options, which are mostly of American style.
 Models with the early-exercise feature have no